fanluo12/LC/Backtracking/README.md

 ## 473. Matchsticks to Square && 698.
 Partition to K Equal Sum Subsets
 ### 698. Partition to K Equal Sum Subsets
+1. Check if could be divided by edges.
+If so, get edge length and sides[] array which represent each side
+2. Sort array with descending order and backtrack
+3. In backtrack, we check if start parameter reaches end of array.
+If so return true.
+Then loop through sides[] length to populate each side.
+If sides[i] + current array[start] <= edge length, we can backtrack from next position and if backtrack works, we return true.
+Remember to remove last, i.e. sides[i] - array[start]

 ## 1239.
 Maximum Length of a Concatenated String with Unique Characters
 1. Define global variable result to update max